Skip to the main content

 • Colour vision to interpret colour computer graphics

-In an emergency, they must be able to assess the situation and respond to it quickly and correctly.
-The safety of a number of people and the efficient operation of the pipeline system often depend on their good judgment.
+In an emergency, they must be able to assess the situation and respond quickly and correctly.
+The safety of people and the environment, as well as the efficient operation of the pipeline system often depend on their judgment.

 Operators should enjoy controlling equipment, instruments, and machinery.
 They should be comfortable analyzing information to solve problems.
 They should like working with others.